Skip to main content

 Keep in mind: Phentermine is FDA approved for people ages 17 and older, while Wegovy is approved for adults and children ages 12 and older.
 But both medications are only approved for people who meet certain body mass index (BMI) criteria.

-3. Wegovy is approved for chronic weight management and cardiovascular risk reduction, while phentermine is not
+3. Wegovy is approved for chronic weight management, while phentermine is not

 Wegovy is a chronic weight management medication.
 Long-term studies have found that people who use it are able to maintain their weight loss with continued treatment.
 However, regaining body weight is possible after stopping it.